 And for Ladeyn, it’s more faithful to how he grew up around the table eating with family.

 It’s why he proudly shows me his tattooed forearms, the left with a fork and the right a knife.
 “But not a chef’s knife,” he points out.
 No, it’s just a regular ol’ butter knife.
-“Because I love to go to the table,” he explains.
-“This is my memory of spending a lot of time with my grandparents. … All the memories I have with them are around the table.”
+“Because I love to go to the table,” he explains, thinking back to all the memories he spent with his grandparents and family around something with four legs.

 That’s why most of the tables in Bierbuik are long, with single lights overhead, adding a dim glow to your space.
-Ladeyn says it encourages people to sit next to each other to get to know each other and share conversation over food and beer in their own little space.
+Ladeyn says it encourages people to sit next to each other to get to know each other and share conversation over a meal in their own little space.

 Bierbuik Brings Family and Friends to the Table

-Family and friends wind their way into many of Ladeyn’s beers and dishes.
-His cousin is a hop farmer, so he leverages local hops.
+Ladeyn’s cousin is a hop farmer, so the chef-cum-brewer leverages local hops for his beers.
 “They’re not as funky or sexy as U.S. hops, but they are from here,” Ladeyn says.
 “We are always adding our local homemade spices and herbs, too.”

 His falafel dish includes lentils from a farmer at la ferme du Duneleet named Stephanie, who took over her parents’ farm, believing that farming should avoid using tractors because it turns the soil too much.
 “She puts in nothing, and she’s doing great,” Ladeyn told me.
 “These lentils, I make sprouts with water on top, then blend it with shallots and spices.”